herguad/data_analysis/README.md

 - Which countries have the most released movies in different years?
 And which ones have the least?
 - What can be said about the gretaer and smaller number of releases per continent?
 - How are the different continents represented as proportions of the total movies released each year?
+4. 'Historical' analysis
+- How are the different genres distributed in time?
+- Which genres have gained relevance or lost it?
+-

 Below, I present the ((basic)) insights derived from observing possible relations between relevant features of the datasaet and the tools and methods I used to that aim.
 ## 1. Movie duration